 - Bayly Park

-- Rainbow Park—Barking bay at the south end of the Rainbow Park is a small grass lawn off-leaseh dog areas with access to the swimming dock.
+- Rainbow Park—Barking bay at the south end of the Rainbow Park is a small grass lawn off-leash dog areas with access to the swimming dock.
 Dog owners are asked to keep their dog leashed as you travel through Rainbow Park to Barking Bay.
-Dogs are also allowed to be off-leash throughout all of Rainbow Park before 10 a.m. and after 8 p.m

 - Lost Lake Park—Dogs are welcome at "Canine Cove" 400 metres to the north of Lost Lake beach.
 They are not permitted on Lost Lake beach.